LogtalkDotOrg/logtalk3/manuals/_sources/devtools/debugger.rst.txt

    | ?- logtalk_load(debugger(loader)).

-Note that this tool cannot be loaded at the same time as other tools (e.g. the ports profiler) that also provide a debug handler, which must be unique in a running session.

 When the code to be debugged runs computationally expensive initializations, loading this tool after the code may have a noticeable impact in loading times.